SaltwaterC/pwned-password-downloader/README.md

 It is a very compact representation and can be parsed as YAML.

 Due to overhead, the size of the index is based on the block size of the filesystem.
 On a 4 kiB block size, the index takes 256 MiB even though the release archive of the index is under 1 MiB.
 This is the reason the index doesn't have more buckets - the 5th character of the hash increases the bucket number 16 times and it requires 4GiB of storage, whereas the performance improvements of the search speed are very minimal.

-As an example, for HIBP v4.7 which has over 551 million passwords and it's 23 GiB in size, the search space is reduced to around 8400 hashes which can be searched in a reasonable time even with an O(n) algorithm.